believemanasseh/algorounds/README.md

-# Algorithmic Challenges
+# Algorounds

-This is a collection of algorithms and data structure problems I have encountered and solved.
+This is a collection of algorithmic problems I have encountered and solved.
 I will try to update this repo frequently :)